About Nancy Sherman

 Dance and the Emotions

-At CBA Sherman focused on emotional expression conveyed by the dynamic movement of the body proper in dance.
+At The Center, Sherman focused on emotional expression conveyed by the dynamic movement of the body proper in dance.
 Research on nonverbal emotional expression has tended to focus on static facial gesturing (as in psychologist Paul Ekman’s work) or on music (as in the philosophical literature).
 Dynamic movement and gesture have been largely ignored.
 Although modern dance, her special focus, often had as its banner the idea of authentically disclosing inner feelings, Sherman’s intuition is that expression in dance is rarely a transparent read-out of the heart.
 Exploring the performative elements of dance and its connection with the expression of emotion are key to understanding emotional expression more broadly.
 In a curious way, ballet’s origins in the court of Louis XIV—and the mix of courtly and military arts that gave birth to ballet—offer an important reminder that emotional expression in dance is often more a matter of posing than disclosing.
 And that lesson is key in understanding emotional expression more generally.